abraham-serafino/nobs/README.md

-## Node Bootstrap (No.BS)
+## Meatier.JS

-Quickly generate fullstack ESNext apps with support for browser-autorefresh and Websocket-based APIs.
+A more opinionated, better fleshed-out full stack JS framework for No.BS.

 ### Usage

 To install, type:

 ```
-npm install -g nodebs
+npm install -g meatier
 ```

-To create a new No.BS project, type:
+To create a new Meatier project, type:

  ```
-nobs my-new-project
+meatier my-new-project
 ```

 This will create a new working directory with your project bootstrapped inside.
 To